ainomic/personal-blog-site/README.md

-# personal-blog-site
+# Personal Blog site

 Personal blog site using Python + Django framework

+## Setup dev environment

-To get started with the project write command:
+1. To get started with the project run command: `django-admin startproject "personal_blog"`

-django-admin startproject "personal_blog"

-Then change directory to the project folder
+1. Then change directory to the "personal_blog" folder

-Then write:

-python manage.py startapp "app-name"
+1. Run command to create an app: `python manage.py startapp "ainomic_blog"`